Islanders vs. Flyers Player Props Betting Odds

 Travis Konecny Props

-Travis Konecny is one of the impact players on offense for Philadelphia with 15 total points (0.8 per game), with 11 goals and four assists in 18 games.
+Travis Konecny has helped lead the offense for Philadelphia this season with 11 goals and four assists.

 Konecny Recent Games